Compare Cheap Van Insurance Quotes

 Haulage – This form of commercial van insurance applies to truckers i.e. long-distance lorry drivers delivering goods from abroad or one end of the country to the other, such as supermarket foods, furniture, etc.

 Temporary van insurance – If you only use the van now and again such as for taking items to the tip or helping a friend move home, then it will be far less costly to take out temporary cover rather than insurance for a whole year.

-Tips on getting the best value van insurance
+Tips on getting the cheapest van insurance guaranteed

 - Always shop online and compare quotes between different companies.
 You may be amazed by how much the price can vary

 - Read the small print to make sure that you don’t buy ‘add-ons’ which you don’t need since they may already be covered in your main policy

 - If you don’t use the van a lot then capping the average miles you do can result in lower premiums.
 This is because the insurance company deems you less of a risk (i.e. someone who does five times as many miles is five times more likely to get into an accident)

 - Get a van that is in a lower insurance grouping.
 The larger and heavier the van then the higher the insurance group and the more expensive it’ll be for coverage.

 - Get the best security systems that you can afford for your vehicle.
 This will pay for itself over time in reduced premiums

 - Try and park your van in a locked garage overnight, or at least in an enclosed driveway (rather than out in the street)